-We use our CensusPlus 2016 or CensusPlus 2011 database as our fundamental starting point for all categories.
-Where authoritative data sources are available, we use them to bring the Census data forward to the most recent year available from the data sources.
+We use our CensusPlus 2016 database as our fundamental starting point for all categories.
+For 2020, we have fully integrated the CensusPlus 2016 themes for all categories.
+Where authoritative data sources are available, we use them to bring the census data forward to the most recent year available from the data sources.
 We also use external data sources to calibrate models and build relationships between variables and categories in the DemoStats database.
 Regardless of the approach, all DemoStats categories use the top-down, bottom-up approach described above.